latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 - an hypothesis that `(my-and A B)` holds, let's call it `H1`
 - an hypothesis tha  `(my-and C B)` holds, let's call it `H2` Now, we'll first prove that `A` holds, using our left elimination rule.
-The definition of the term `(my-and-elim-left A B)' is the following:
+The definition of the term `(my-and-elim-left A B)` is the following:
 ```clojure
 (==> (my-and A B) A)
 ```